Ford-Cosworth EC / ED engine: 1995: Simtek

-The British design office Simtek, which had been developing Formula 1 car for BMW, Andrea Moda, and Bravo on the commission since 1991, made its debut in Formula 1 together with Pacific in 1994.
+The British design office Simtek, which had been developing Formula 1 cars for BMW, Andrea Moda, and Bravo on the commission since 1991, made its debut in Formula 1 together with Pacific in 1994.
 In the team's third race at Imola, Roland Ratzenberger was fatal in a Simtek S941 crashed.
 As the 1994 season progressed, the team, with changing drivers, managed to control competitor Pacific.
 However, Simtek did not achieve world championship points.
 In 1995 Simtek switched from Cosworth HB to ED1 engines, which were used in the S951, an evolution of last year's chassis.
 The rear axle and gearbox were purchased from Benetton; they corresponded to the designs of last year Benetton B194.
 The Simtek was considered the most competitive car with an ED customer engine at the start of the 1995 season, which was also superior to the Minardi M195.
 Driver Jos Verstappen, who was also Benetton's test pilot, was able to regularly qualify for the middle grid positions and compete with the middle field during the race phases despite numerous failures.
 At the Monaco Grand Prix, team boss Nick Wirth announced the imminent insolvency of the racing team.
 Because no other sponsors were found, the team skipped the subsequent race in Canada and filed for bankruptcy.